 Fannie Mae says we must use the payment indicated on your credit report for each student loan.
 If the report shows no amount or shows $0, which might be the case for a deferred loan, you must get the payment from your loan servicer that would apply if your deferment ended, or we can use 1% of the loan balance.
 Fannie guidelines will allow us to use the payment from an income-based repayment plan, even if that payment is $0, which can make this loan program very attractive for those with heavy loan debt.

-The USDA Rural Development loan program is the strictest with respect to treatment of student loans.
-We always must use the payment indicated on your credit report or 1% of the loan balance, whichever is greater.
-Unlike for an FHA loan, it doesn't matter if a lower payment is fully amortizing.
+The USDA recently relaxed its student loan guidelines a little for the Rural Development loan program.
+Now, we must use the payment indicated on your credit report or 0.5% of the loan balance, whichever is greater.

 In contrast, the VA program is generally the friendlist.
 We can ignore any loans that we can document are deferred by at least 12 months as of the closing date.
 For all other loans (those in repayment and those deferred less than 12 months), we can use the amount that appears on the credit report, even for income-based repayment plans, as long as the amount is greater than $0.
 If a payment doesn't appear on the credit report, we must use 5% of the loan balance divided by 12.
 For example, if you have $60,000 in student loans, we would use $250 ($60,000 * 0.05 / 12) as your effective payment for qualifying.